aismagulov/awooga-timestamp/README.md

 # Awooga Timestamp
 Awooga Timestamp is an extension that automatically detects Unix timestamps (in seconds or milliseconds) on any webpage and appends a human-readable date and time format like `[27-06-2025 18:57:30]`.
+The date is colored green or orange, depending if it is in the future or in the past.

 ## Force Run
 If you are on a non-whitelisted page and still want to interpret timestamps, you can click the green "Run" button in the extension's popup.